 User Characteristic

 There are three primary user classes for the COI system.
 These users are separated by level of privilege and responsibilities.
+Table 2.1 User Classes

-Table 2.1, User Table 2.2 User Classes below lists the users and what they are allowed to do within the system.
+Table 2.1 User Classes below lists the users and what they are allowed to do within the system.

 Although the system will generate reports for the Board of Regents to comply with state laws, the Board of Regents will never interact with the system directly or indirectly.
 They will only receive the report the system generates.
 As such, they are not represented in the table.